mnencia/mchfuse/README.md

 ## Prerequisites

-To compile MCHFuse you need at least go 1.13.
+To compile MCHFuse, you need at least go 1.13.

-To run MCHFuse on OSX you need `osxfuse` extension.
+To run MCHFuse on OSX, you need `osxfuse` extension.
 You can install it with Homebrew using the  command:

 ``` sh